Effects of Hurricane Irma in Florida

-Hurricane Irma was the most expensive storm in the history of the U.S. state of Florida, before being surpassed by Hurricane Ian in 2022.
+Hurricane Irma was the costliest tropical cyclone in the history of the U.S. state of Florida, before being surpassed by Hurricane Ian in 2022.
+Irma also was the first major hurricane to strike the state since Wilma in 2005 and the first Category 4 hurricane to make landfall in Florida since Charley in 2004.
 Irma developed from a tropical wave near the Cape Verde Islands on August 30, 2017.
 The storm quickly became a hurricane on August 31 and then a major hurricane shortly thereafter, but would oscillate in intensity over the next few days.
 By September 4, Irma resumed strengthening, and became a powerful Category 5 hurricane on the following day.
-The cyclone then struck Saint Maarten and the British Virgin Islands on September 6 and later crossed Little Inagua in the Bahamas on September 8.
+The cyclone then struck Barbuda, Saint Martin, and the British Virgin Islands on September 6 and later crossed Little Inagua in the Bahamas on September 8.
 Irma briefly weakened to a Category 4 hurricane, but re-intensified into a Category 5 hurricane before making landfall in the Sabana-Camagüey Archipelago of Cuba.
 After falling to Category 3 status due to land interaction, the storm re-strengthened into a Category 4 hurricane in the Straits of Florida.
 Irma struck Florida twice on September 10 – the first as a Category 4 at Cudjoe Key and the second on Marco Island as a Category 3.
 The hurricane weakened significantly over Florida, and was reduced to a tropical storm, before exiting the state into Georgia on September 11.

 Preparations for the hurricane began nearly a week before it struck the Keys, beginning with Governor Rick Scott declaring a state of emergency on September 4.
 With both the Atlantic and Gulf coasts of the state threatened, record evacuations ensued with an estimated 6.5 million people relocating statewide.
 A mandatory evacuation order was issued for all Monroe County—though roughly 25% of residents stayed—and portions of 23 other counties.
 The large-scale evacuation strained roadways, with gridlock reported along Interstates 75, 95, and Florida's Turnpike.
 A total of 191,764 people sought refuge in public shelters.
 All major airports saw disruption of services, resulting in the cancellation of 9,000 flights.
-Professional- and college-level athletics saw substantial schedule adjustments due to the storm.
+Professional and college-level athletics saw substantial schedule adjustments due to the storm.